 - Quality of the conception, organization and description of the statement of interest; and the participants potential for engaging in collaborative digital storytelling work.

-- Likelihood that the applicant's participation will advance their professional development or lead to a significant contribution to a digital project or research related to digital storytelling.
+- Likelihood that the applicant's participation will advance their professional development or lead to a significant contribution to a digital project.

 The committee will also aim to create a cohort of fellows that is diverse in race, gender, academic rank, and academic disciplines.
 The committee will select up to 10 fellows.